 These Q&As have been lightly edited and condensed for clarity.

-If you want to transition into a career as a machine learning engineer, check out Springboard’s AI / Machine Learning Career Track, the first of its kind to come with a job guarantee.
+If you want to transition into a career as a machine learning engineer, check out Springboard’s Machine Learning Engineering Career Track, the first of its kind to come with a job guarantee.